demisto/content/Packs/AnsibleMicrosoftWindows/README.md

-This pack enables you to manage with Microsoft Windows hosts.

-The integration enables the management of Microsoft Windows hosts using Ansible modules.
+This pack enables the management of Microsoft Windows hosts using Ansible modules.
 The Ansible engine is self-contained and pre-configured as part of this pack onto your XSOAR server.
 The Ansible modules have been exposed as XSOAR commands, and allow you to use them without needing to know Ansible.

 # What does this pack allow you to manage?